 "Information."
 Mental Health America: Factsheet: Depression in Teens.
 Mental Health Association, 8 Mar.
 2009.
 Web.
 13 Mar.
 2016.

-Off the Beaten Trail narrates the story of Jake's journey out of college and backpacking through Central America.
-The book is in the final editing stages and will hopefully be published in July of 2016.
+Off the Beaten Trail narrates the story of Jake's journey out of college and backpacking through Central America. .

 Click here and scroll down for photos of Jake's journey.
 My favorite is the picture of him teaching.
 The kids look so happy as Jake teaches them English through dance moves.

-Dr. Heitler's new book, Prescriptions Without Pills: For Relief From Depression, Anger, Anxiety and More, offers new ways of understanding and treating negative emotions.
+Dr. Heitler's new book, Prescriptions Without Pills: For Relief From Depression, Anger, Anxiety and More, offers new ways of understanding and treating anxiety, depression and other negative emotions.

-Looking for help right now?A quick guide to understanding depression and its treatment options?
+Looking for help right now for depression?
 See the video below: